haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 We have now all the necessary information to generate an AIR restraint file for this complex.
 The large number of active+passive residues will results in a large number of atom-atom distances to be evaluated which might slow down the computations.
 A solution for this is to make the restraints more specific only between CA-CA atoms and increase slightly the distance bound to 3.0Å.
 This is what the `sed` command is doing in the following command to generate the restraints:

 <a class="prompt prompt-cmd">
-  active-passive-to-ambig.py 4G6K-active.list 4I1B-passive.list | sed s/segid/name\ CA\ and\ segid/g | sed s/2\.0/3\.0/g >antigen-antibody-ambig.tbl
+  active-passive-to-ambig.py 4G6K-active.list 4I1B-passive.list | sed s/segid/name\ CA\ and\ segid/g | sed s/2\.0/3\.0/g >antibody-antigen-ambig.tbl
 </a>

-The resulting AIR restraint file is: `ambig.tbl`
+The resulting AIR restraint file is: `antibody-antigen-ambig.tbl`

 Finally, let's assume we have one detected DSS cross-link between Lys63 of the antibody and Lys93 or the antigen with an upper limit of 23Å.
 We can define an ambiguous restraints between the CB of those two residues: